duncan-r/SHIP/docs/source/tuflow/addingparts.rst

 *filename variables, as above.
 This change will be replicated wherever it's* *referenced and you can save it under the new name.*

-Other than the reason in SIDENOTE you will want to use either:
+Other than the reason in the sidenote above you will want to use either:

-   - the addModelFile method in TuflowModel.
+   - the addModelFile method in TuflowModel (you probably don't need this).
    - the addControlFile method in ControlFile.

 Long story short, don't use the addModelFile method in TuflowModel.
 You can if